Thrive and Stonewall

 It enables us to celebrate difference and teach the children that it is ok to be different.

-It's not only about bullying.
-It's important that all children feel included and that they are able to talk freely about their families.
+It is not only about bullying.
+It is important that all children feel included and that they are able to talk freely about their families.
 Stonewall's Different Families report found that when children with lesbian, gay or bisexual family members realise that their family isn't ever mentioned in class, and other children use the word ‘gay’ to mean 'rubbish', they feel excluded and stop talking about their family.

-Miss Caroline King is our Stonewall practitioner and has passed her knowledge onto the rest of the staff.
+Mrs Caroline Haigh is our Stonewall practitioner and has passed her knowledge onto the rest of the staff.